laowantong/paroxython/docs/md/taxonomy.md

 ### Zooming out: `pattern`

-Now this is probably the most interesting feature to tag in a beginner-level program.
+Now this is arguably the most interesting feature to tag in a beginner-level program.
 Under `pattern`, you will find numerous variants of the invaluable [accumulation pattern](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) (counting, summing, filtering, finding the “best” element, etc.), but also some early-exit patterns (testing for an universal or existential property, finding the first “good” element, etc.), whether by traversing a sequence or evolving a state.
 This is an aspect of programming which is rarely taught in a conscious and systematic way, and to which Paroxython intends to draw your attention.

 ### Going `meta`

 Paroxython will store inside the `meta` tree some program metadata, such as the number of lines.
-A child `topic` is provided, which you can fill in by adding a manual hint in the source code of the programs.
-In general, you can create any `meta` entries in the taxonomy to hold information that does not belong to a particular line, but to the program as a whole.
+Some children, such as `topic`, `technique`, `complexity`, are already provided, which you can fill in by adding a manual hint in the source code of the programs.

 ## Understanding the taxonomy